karldyson/find-your-ip-nameserver/README.md

 The config file is JSON format, look at the supplied example.

 * debug : sets the debug level
     * 0 : off
     * 1 : on
     * 2 : verbose
 * domain : the domain that is delegated to the IP the code is listening on
 * ksk : the path to the KSK private key
 * rrDNSKEY : the DNSKEY data.
 No sanity checking is done on format, but won't work unless correctly formatted.
 * localAddr : the address we should listen on. defaults to :: (all of any protocol)
 * localPort : the port we should listen to. defaults to 53, which of course needs root (<1024)
 * logFile : the file to log to. blank for no logging.
 * rrNS : an array of hashes of nameservers. name is minimum, A and/or AAAA for in bailiwick / glue defaults to ns.$domain with rrA and/or rrAAAA
 * mname : the SOA master nameserver name. defaults to the first rrNS entry
 * rname : the SOA responsible person contact. defaults to hostmaster.$domain
 * ttlStatic : the TTL for static entries (A, AAAA, NS, SOA, DNSKEY).
 Defaults to 30s.
 * ttlDynamic : the TTL for dynamic entries (TXT).
 Defaults to 5s.
 * ttlSoaMin : the SOA Minimum (TTL for negative caching).
 Defaults to $ttlStatic
+* memcacheServer : the memcache server's IP.
+Defaults to 127.0.0.1
+* memcachePort : the memcache server's port.
+Defaults to 11211

 ## Notes

 ### ANY QTYPE

 We don't like ANY queries.
 So, ANY received via UDP gets NOERROR with TC set.
-ANY received via TCP gets empty REFUSED.
+ANY received via TCP gets REFUSED.

 ## Find Your IP Webserver